 As the amount and the sources of data continue to increase, the problem only gets worse.
 As a result, data professionals end up spending 75% of their time on tasks other than data analysis.
 Not only does this considerably inhibit the ability of organizations to get the most out of their data in a timely manner, it is also a grossly wasteful and unproductive use of your data professionals’ time.

-In addition to the roadblocks preventing organizations from having rapid access to data, there are also a myriad of issues that make it difficult for the data itself to be trustworthy.
+In addition to the roadblocks preventing organizations from having rapid access to data, there is also a myriad of issues that make it difficult for the data itself to be trustworthy.
 In fact, almost half of enterprise data has integrity issues.
-And, it is 10 times more costly to get any work done that relies on data if the underlying data has flaws.
+And it is 10 times more costly to get any work done that relies on data if the underlying data has flaws.

 Data fabric to the rescue